1ucasvb/pokey2midi/README.md

 The examples given were all created with the default settings.

 This is a work in progress, and some POKEY features are still not properly handled.

+Some tags to help others looking for this program: "pokey2mid", "sap2mid", "sap2midi", "POKEY to MID", "SAP to MIDI", "SAP to MID"